Alaska Northern Lights (Aurora) Photo Tours & Workshops

 One of the hotels is a world famous which can be sold out for the next 3-4 years in advance.

-Transportation to and from hotel in Fairbanks.
+• Transportation to and from hotel in Fairbanks to field locations.
 No need to rent a car.
+You can take a taxi from the airport to the hotel and then we will take over

 Not Included: